 Progress your RA Agent Drug Development with our In Vivo Preclinical Models

-Utilize preclinical models with diverse mechanisms capturing key characteristic clinical and pathologic RA features to determine efficacy and response to treatment, and improve selection of your next qualified RA lead agent.
+Utilize preclinical models with diverse mechanisms capturing key characteristic clinical and pathological RA features to determine efficacy and response to treatment, and improve selection of your next qualified RA lead agent.
 Choose from the:

 - collagen antibody-induced arthritis mouse model